chirag-chawla/Web-Scraping-Cricinfo/README.md

 # Web-Scraping-Cricinfo
-The aim is to get the team scorecards from cricinfo for the World Cup series.
+Gets the team scorecards from cricinfo for the World Cup series.